Envelope Economics specializes in regulatory affairs, socioeconomic modelling, cost-benefit analysis and applied policy research.

 Eric has provided training with RIAS Inc and the OECD of one to five days on a variety of topics related to cost-benefit analysis, measuring administrative burdens, economics and governance of regulation.

-Other Regulatory Affairs and Economics Research
+Other Economics Research and Commentary

 - Insights into Canada’s Abysmal Post-2000 Productivity Performance from Decompositions of Labour Productivity Growth by Industry and Province